MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

-Further, we believe the same structured nature of \textit{MDP Playground} also makes it a valuable tool for theoretical research.
-We evaluated tabular baselines Q-learning \citep{sutton2018reinforcement}, Double Q-learning \citep{double_q_Hasselt_2010_nips} and SARSA \citep{sutton2018reinforcement} on the discrete non-image based environments with similar qualitative results to those for deep agents.
-These can be found in Appendix \ref{sec:tabular_baselines}.
-This makes our platform a bridge between theory and practice where both kinds of agents can be tested.
+The fact that the toy environments are so simple also allows the platform to be used to compare tabular and deep agents.
+To this end, we also evaluated the tabular baselines Q-learning \shortcite{sutton2018reinforcement}, Double Q-learning \shortcite{double_q_Hasselt_2010_nips} and SARSA \shortcite{sutton2018reinforcement} on the discrete non-image based environments with similar qualitative results as to those for deep agents.
+Results can be seen in Appendix \ref{sec:tabular_baselines}.

-The experiments here are only a glimpse into the power and flexibility of MDP Playground.
-Users can even upload custom $P$s and $R$s and custom images for representations $O$ and our platform takes care of injecting the other dimensions for them (wherever possible).
-This allows users to control different dimensions in the same base environment and gain further insights.
+The experiments here are only a glimpse into the power and flexibility of \textit{MDP Playground}.
+Users can also upload custom functions for $P$ and $R$ and custom image representations $O$ (instead of the polygons from Figure \ref{fig:repr_learn_images}) and our platform takes care of injecting the other dimensions of hardness for them (wherever possible).